-All degree requirements must be completed within five calendar years from the date the student begins graduate study.
+All degree requirements must be completed within seven calendar years from the date the student begins graduate study.
 Students are expected to make appropriate arrangements with their employers to meet classes on time, avoid absences due to out-of-town travel and provide sufficient time to do library work, computer lab work and group assignments as required.

 It is the responsibility of the student to notify the College of Business of his or her expected graduation date one semester prior to graduation.
 At this time, the student will pay a graduation fee and fill out the graduation application.
-Arrangements for the master's comprehensive examination will be made at the beginning of the semester in which the student expects to graduate.
-A student should register for the comprehensive exam even if a comp waiver is expected.
 A student must apply for graduation and be registered at AUM for classes during his or her last semester.

 The specific course requirements and course descriptions of the degrees are listed below.
-As a general rule, all basic program course requirements are completed first by the graduate student.
-Core classes can be taken in any order, assuming the basic prerequisites have been met.
-Regarding the M.B.A., the Synergistic Organizational Strategy course (MNGT 6800) is the capstone course and is taken after all other core courses have been completed (or concurrently, with dean's permission).
+As a general rule, all prerequisite course requirements are completed first by the graduate student.
+Core classes can be taken in any order, assuming prerequisites have been met.
+Regarding the M.B.A., the Strategic Analysis for Competitive Advantage (MNGT 6800) is the capstone course and is taken after all other core courses have been completed (or concurrently, with Dean's permission).

 The AUM College of Business has specified policies and procedures for grade grievance, incomplete grades, late withdrawal, independent studies and internships.
-Students needing information should contact the college's information and advising office.
+Students needing information should contact the college's advising office.